mkb79/audible-cli/README.md

 ## Getting started

-Use the `audible-quickstart` command in your shell to create your first config, profile and auth file. `audible-quickstart` runs on the interactive mode, so you have to answer multiple questions to finish.
+Use the `audible-quickstart` or `audible quickstart` command in your shell to create your first config, profile and auth file. `audible-quickstart` runs on the interactive mode, so you have to answer multiple questions to finish.

 ## Commands